Patrisse Cullors and Marley Dias

 Cofounder of Black Lives Matter, Patrisse Cullors is an artist, freedom fighter and performance artist.
 In 2013, Cullors co-founded a global movement with a hashtag. #BlackLivesMatter has since become an international organization with dozens of chapters and thousands of determined activists fighting anti-Black racism worldwide.

 Given the opportunity to publish her memoirs, Cullors co-wrote When They Call You A Terrorist with journalist asha bandele.
-The book, available in January 2018, and with a foreword by activist Angela Davis, is a poetic biography and reflection on humanity.
+The book, now available, and with a foreword by activist Angela Davis, is a poetic biography and reflection on humanity.
 Necessary and timely, Cullors’ story asks us to remember that protest in the interest of the most vulnerable comes from love.
 She says, “Leaders of the Black Lives Matter movement have been called terrorists – a threat to America, but in truth, they are loving women whose life experiences have led them to seek justice for those victimized by the powerful.”

 Cullors has been named an NAACP History Maker, and a Civil Rights Leader for the 21st Century by the L.A.
 Times.
 Her work was celebrated by Google, when they bestowed her with their Racial Justice Grant, to which Justice Teams for Truth and Reinvestment was born - and she has been invited to the White House.
 Cullors received her degree in Religion and Philosophy from the University of California.
 Her appearance is sponsored by Macmillan.